johnlimed/audio-host/docs/index.md

 Using [argon2](https://github.com/ranisalt/node-argon2)

 ## Endpoints
+This is no longer maintained, use the postman to view the automatically generated documentation.

 ### POST /auth/login
 If login is called with a jwt token set in the authentication header, the token will be checked and if still valid, the user will be logged in.
 ```javascript